 PCI DSS compliance (Payment Card Industry Data Security Standard) refers to the rules and guidelines that a company must follow in order to protect its customers’ credit card information.

 The Health Insurance Portability and Accountability Act of 1996, or HIPAA compliance, was enacted to preserve patient privacy.
 Setting security goals that show an organization’s attempts to meet industry best practices, standards, and regulations is critical.
+In fact, that’s one of the benefits of ISO 27001 compliance, as it’s often used by healthcare organizations to effectively guarantee that their data security practices are aligned with the parallel expectations laid out by HIPAA.
+It’s an example of how many regulations overlap in their aims and end results, so compliance can be efficient as well as fundamentally secure.

 GDPR is a recent European Union data protection law that applies to any business that handles data belonging to EU residents, even if that business is not based in the EU.
 Its goal is to provide people more control and transparency over their personal information.
 If your company is found to be non-compliant, it might face fines of up to 4% of annual turnover, as well as being removed from the market.